-A RESOLUTION AMENDING THE 2021 SUPPORT FOR OTHER AGENCIES-NORTH CENTRAL WISCONSIN REGIONAL PLANNING COMMISSION AND TRANSFER \$30,000 FROM THE 2021 CONTINGENCY FUND.
+A RESOLUTION AMENDING

+THE 2021 SUPPORT FOR OTHER AGENCIES-NORTH CENTRAL WISCONSIN REGIONAL PLANNING COMMISSION AND TRANSFER \$30,000 FROM THE 2021 CONTINGENCY FUND.
-- WHEREAS, the Board of Supervisors of Marathon County approved the 2021 North Central Wisconsin Regional Planning Commission (NCWRPC) budget within the Support for Other Agencies Budget; and - WHEREAS, there is a request from NCWRPC for Marathon County to pay for a portion of the Metro Wausau Housing Assessment in the amount of \$30,000, and, - WHEREAS, there is currently an unencumbered balance in the 2021 Contingent Fund of \$800,000; and - WHEREAS, there is a request to transfer from the 2010 Contingency Fund the amount of \$30,000 to cover the cost of the Marathon County portion of the assessment; and - WHEREAS, the Human Resources, Finance and Property Committee has reviewed the request and has recommended approval of the transfer from the 2021 Contingency Fund in the amount of \$ 30,000; and - WHEREAS, the Human Resources, Finance, Property and Facilities Committee of the Board of Supervisors of Marathon County recommends the budget transfer and transfer the funds from the County's 2021 Contingency Fund as follows. - 101 13199120 Contingency for Budget Transfer\$30,000 - 101 13897223 North Central Wisconsin Regional Planning Commission \$30,000

-NOW, THEREFORE BE IT RESOLVED, that the Board of Supervisors of the County of Marathon does hereby resolve and ordain to amend the University Center budget within the Facilities and Capital Management Department budget and transfer from the 2021 Contingency Fund as indicated above.
+WHEREAS, the Board of Supervisors of Marathon County approved the 2021 North Central Wisconsin Regional Planning Commission (NCWRPC) budget within the Support for Other Agencies Budget; and WHEREAS, there is a request from NCWRPC for Marathon County to pay for a portion of the Metro Wausau Housing Assessment in the amount of \$30,000, and, WHEREAS, there is currently an unencumbered balance in the 2021 Contingent Fund of \$800,000; and WHEREAS, there is a request to transfer from the 2010 Contingency Fund the amount of \$30,000 to cover the cost of the Marathon County portion of the assessment; and WHEREAS, the Human Resources, Finance and Property Committee has reviewed the request and has recommended approval of the transfer from the 2021 Contingency Fund in the amount of \$ 30,000; and WHEREAS, the Human Resources, Finance, Property and Facilities Committee of the Board of Supervisors of Marathon County recommends the budget transfer and transfer the funds from the County's 2021 Contingency Fund as follows. \$199120 Contingency for Budget Transfer \$30,000 897223 North Central Wisconsin Regional Planning Commission \$30,000 Marathon doe EFORE BE IT RESOLVED , that the Board of Supervisors of the County of shereby resolve and ordain to amend the University Center budget within the Capital Management Department budget and transfer from the 2021 Contingency ated above.
+Dated this 24t h day of August, 2021.
 FINANCE, PROPERTY & FACILITIES COMMITTEE